GrzegorzJarosz/myCharts/README.md

 ## How to use

-1. You need two files: chart.js and chartStyle.css.

-2. add a references to chart.js (body section) and chartStyle.css (head section) in your html file.
+1. Add a references to Chart.js (body section) in your html file.

-3. in your html file:
+2. In your html file:

 * in the ```<body>``` section
 insert ```<div id="monitor"></div>``` (the chart will be drawn in this div.
 You can use any ID you like, as long as you reference the right one later).